mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/README.md

 ### Conclusion

-In this tutorial we have learned how to connect an application to a database and convert any string to a Query that can be understood by the SQL server, we have also leared how to add edit & delete a book from the database & display the information of the books authors publishers & the discounts of each store.
+In this tutorial we have learned how to connect an application to a database and convert any string to a Query that can be understood by the SQL server, we have also learned how to add edit & delete a book from the database & display the information of the books authors publishers & the discounts of each store.
 Don't forget to test out the code to fully understand how it works.